Skip to content

 It’s difficult, if not impossible, to test your pet for a specific food allergy.
 Most vets will tell you that blood tests are wholly ineffective.

-However, you can have your vet perform other exams and tests to rule out specific, non-food related issues.
+However, you can have your vet perform other exams and tests to rule out specific, non-food-related issues.
 For instance, if the lesions or ears are exuding discharge, take a sample in to be tested.
 You can also do some skin tests to assess your dog’s susceptibility to environmental allergies.
-Don’t expect a black and white list of what your dog is allergic to.
+Don’t expect a black-and-white list of what your dog is allergic to.

 What is the dog elimination diet?